-An all-school assembly is held weekly on Fridays at 9:00 am.
+An all-school assembly is held weekly.
 Groups may perform, staff may share a talent or an interest, or we may spend the time singing or dancing as a whole school.
 When budget permits, outside groups may make special presentations.
-Once a month we hold a Good of the School (GOS) assembly.
-Moderated by sixth graders, it is a time for students to voice opinions and the community to consider problems and solutions.
-All children come to assembly, with the exception of GOS (which the Nursery does not attend).
-Parents are always welcome to attend any assembly.
+Once a month, we hold a Good of the School (GOTS) assembly.
+Moderated by sixth graders, it is a time for students to voice opinions and for the community to consider problems and solutions.
+All children come to assembly, with the exception of GOTS (which the Nursery does not attend).
+Families are always welcome to attend any assembly.